nicolylw/simple-jumping-game/README.md

 # simple-jumping-game
 Based on Chrome's dinosaur running game.
-My basic JS version consisting of the game's foundations on &lt;canvas>.
+My basic JS version consisting of the game's foundations built using &lt;canvas>.

+## Features
+- Spacebar and mouse click interaction.
+- High score local storage.
+- Level (pipe speed) changes every 100.
+- Single jump only.
+- Random pipe height and width at each run.

+## Still working on
+- Circle and rectangle collision.